Table of Contents

 Finally, Appian fully embraces the concept of “full-stack automation.”
 This means providing a complete toolkit, from AI services for document processing to RPA bots for integrating with legacy systems that lack APIs.
 An analyst can design a single workflow that starts with an AI reading an invoice, routes it through a human approval process via a web interface, and ends with an RPA bot keying the final data into an old AS/400 screen.

 While the all-in-one platform offers tremendous power, the learning curve can be steep.
 But for organizations committed to building a robust, scalable, and governable foundation for process automation, Appian presents a very compelling, unified vision.
+The platform’s emphasis on reusability and its built-in governance features are designed to prevent the kind of “low-code chaos” that can emerge when business units are given free rein to build their own applications.

 I’d be interested to hear your perspective on this.
 Let’s connect on LinkedIn.